David Roef (D.)

 Career history

-David Roef is associate professor in criminal law at the department of criminal law and criminology.
+David Roef is professor in criminal law and neuroscience at the department of criminal law and criminology.
 He studied law at the Free University of Brussels.
 He defended his dissertation ‘Strafbare Overheden.
 Een rechtsvergelijkende studie naar de strafrechtelijke aansprakelijkheid van overheden voor milieuverstoring (A comparative study on the criminal liability of public legal entities for environmental pollution) cum laude in 2001 (Intersentia, ISBN90-5095-183-X) It was awarded the J.C.
 Ruigrok-award in 2004 and the Modderman-prize for best dissertation in the field of criminal law in 2005.
 Roef also worked as a researcher for the Dutch parlementary commission on construction fraud (2002).
 He has been frequently involved in (comparative) legal research related to environmental criminal law, corruption and criminal liability of legal entities.
 He currently lectures in subjects including comparative criminal law, legal philosophy, neurolaw and criminal policy.

-Most recently he published with co-author and co-editor Dr. Johannes Keiler the handbook Comparative Concepts of Criminal Law (Intersentia, 3rd revised edition, 2019, ISBN 978-1-78068-685-1)).
+Most recently he published with co-author and co-editor Dr. Johannes Keiler the handbook Comparative Concepts of Criminal Law (Intersentia, 4rd revised edition, 2025, ISBN 978-1-78068-685-1)).

 In 2018 he was nominated for the UM Wijnand Wijnen Teacher Award and also for the national ISO Award for best teacher of the year.